homebridge-simplisafe3/homebridge-simplisafe3/README.md

 #### `excludedDevices`
 Type: array

-Accepts a list of SimpliSafe device serial numbers (which can be found in the SS app) and excludes these sensors from HomeKit.
+Accepts a list of SimpliSafe device serial numbers (which can be found in the SS app) and excludes these devices from HomeKit.

 ### Supported Devices